bcwhite-code/brians-blueprints/self-building-spacex.md

 * Off-World Supply.
 * Bulk Launch System: (optional) For receiving large quantities of raw materials.
 These can be brought by the off-world supply rocket but if a lot is needed, there is no beating dedicated rockets.

+One of the biggest difficulties is that scaffolding can no longer be made on the planet surface which means transporting 5x as many stacks of material to space to produce the same amount, and you'll need a lot of it (like tens of thousands of scaffolding).

+In this same space will be the main science factory, so keep that in mind.

+Personally, I don't use trains or city blocks in space because everything is planned to produce specific outputs but it can be done that way.

 ## Blocks